Mujadara is a comforting and delicious lentil and rice dish from the Middle East.

 However, it is believed that the recipe was already popular during the Middle Ages across Arab countries.

-Make Ahead: You can cook lentils, rice, and caramelized onions up to 3 days in advance and store them in an airtight container in the fridge ready to use.
-Also, you can make mujadara for meal prep because it keeps wonderfully in the refrigerator for 4 to 5 days.
+Make Ahead: You can cook lentils, rice, and caramelized onions up to 3 days in advance and store them in an airtight container in the fridge.
+You can also make mujadara for meal prep because it keeps wonderfully in the refrigerator for 4 to 5 days.

 Refrigerator: store leftovers in an airtight container in the fridge for 4 to 5 days.
 Reheat in the microwave for 2 minutes or in a pan with a drizzle of olive oil.